MakieOrg/GeoMakie.jl/README.md

 These plots can be arbitrarily colored using the `color` keyword, and the Makie poly interface is also exposed.
 All that this package is (as of now) is some definitions for argument conversion.

+## Performance

+Since this is Makie, all the plots are pretty interactive; however, sometimes the triangulation routines native to GLMakie cann take some time - for me, it takes 20 seconds to plot 402 polygons with them.
+However, I've got an experimental technique using Earcut.jl working, which cuts this time down to 0.1 seconds.
+When I integrate that fully with a recipe for meshes / polys, then I'll push that.

+## Planned features
+- A `choropleth` recipe which can read data from the properties of a FeatureCollection
+- helper functions to extract "columns" of a FeatureCollection